Clarity before spend

 The diagnostic is meant to be useful whether or not a meeting follows.
 It should help the business sharpen its picture, challenge assumptions, and organise where attention may need to go next.

 Yes.
-All five can be completed without payment and without account creation.
+The active diagnostics can be completed without payment and without account creation.

 Most take between 8 and 15 minutes, depending on the diagnostic and the depth of the responses.